 Preview and Test Your Exterior Paint Colors

 Many paint stores now offer computer imaging so you can get an idea of the look of the colors you are considering.
-This way, you can avoid a surprise after buying hundreds of dollars worth of paint.
+This way, you can avoid a big surprise after already spending hundreds or thousands of dollars in house painting costs.
 Once you’ve got your choices down to only a handful, purchase a small amount of each and try them out on different areas of the house.
 Though computer imaging is an excellent tool, seeing a paint color on your house in real life can be a great help when solidifying your decision!